 - 1. To remove the alternator belt: - a.
 Loosen the alternator mounting pivot bolt and the alternator bracket tensioner bolt. - b.
 Pivot the alternator as shown to relax and remove belt.

 Engine Alternator Belt (Loose)

 2. Reverse the procedure to install the belt.
-Adjust and check the belt tension by referring to CHECKING/SERVICING the Alternator Belt Tension in this section.
+Adjust and check the belt tension by referring to Alternator Belt Tension on page 74.